BattletechModders/StrategicOperations/README.md

 `deploymentBeaconEquipment` - List<string>, list of component IDs that are considered "deployment beacons" to give options for the specific unit that gets deployed/strafes during combat.

 `customSpawnReticleColor` - new type, defines custom color of reticle used for spawns. fields r, g, b, are RGB values, 0-255.
-If nothing set here, reticle will default to a bright green.

 ## Spawns